datopian/playbook/agile/README.md

 # Agile Delivery

-This document lays out a scrum-based agile process for delivering projects.
+This document introduces our scrum-based agile process for delivering projects.

 This process can be used for both technical and non-technical projects[^1].